Exploring the Indonesian Herbal Tradition – Jamu

 You can read more about the trends in Indonesian essential oil use in my white paper here.

 For those of you who have been to Bali, you already know it is a beautiful island, rich in culture, lush color, and very warm people.
 It is a part of Indonesia, a country with a long tradition of herbal medicine use.
 This traditional plant heritage struck me from day one.
-You don’t see street vendors offering herbal medicines here in the States, and you’re not likely to get a recommendation from the locals to use cajuput (Melaleuca leucadendron) essential oil with insect bites either.
+You don’t see street vendors offering herbal medicines here in the States, and you’re not likely to get a recommendation from the locals to use cajeput (Melaleuca leucadendron) essential oil with insect bites either.

 Cajeput leaves in Indonesia.
 Photograph by Dorene Petersen